 To be considered for Institutional Aid, State Aid, or Federal Aid, you must complete the Free Application for Federal Student Aid (FAFSA).
 The priority deadline for completing the FAFSA is March 15.
 Once you have submitted the FAFSA the information is processed by the United States Department of Education and sent to the individual schools of your choice.

-You may have been offered merit aid, but before it can be disbursed you must submit the FAFSA.
+If you have been offered merit aid, you must submit the FAFSA before it can be disbursed.

 - FAFSA Website